-The IONA security framework provides an optional single sign-on (SSO) feature.
+Overview The Artix security framework provides an optional single sign-on (SSO) feature.
 If you want to use SSO with your applications, you must configure the Artix security service as described in this section.
-SSO offers the following advantages:

-- User credentials can easily be propagated between applications in the form of an SSO token. - Performance is optimized, because the authentication step only needs to be performed once within a distributed system. - Because the user's session is tracked centrally by the Artix security service, it is possible to impose timeouts on the user sessions and these timeouts are effective throughout the distributed system.
+SSO offers the following advantages: User credentials can easily be propagated between applications in the form of an SSO token.
+Performance is optimized, because the authentication step only needs to be performed once within a distributed system.
+Because the user's session is tracked centrally by the Artix security service, it is possible to impose timeouts on the user sessions and these timeouts are effective throughout the distributed system.
+SSO tokens The Artix security service generates an SSO token in response to an authentication operation.

-SSO tokens

-The Artix security service generates an SSO token in response to an authentication operation.
 The SSO token is a compact key that the Artix security service uses to access a user's session details, which are stored in a cache.

-SSO properties

-Example 53 shows the iS2 properties needed for SSO:

-Example 53: Single Sign-On Properties

-The SSO properties are described as follows:

-- 1. Setting this property to yes enables single sign-on. - 2.
+SSO properties Example 41 shows the iS2 properties needed for SSO: Example 41: Single Sign-On Properties 1 2 3 4 # iS2 Properties File ################################# The SSO properties are described as follows: Setting this property to yes enables single sign-on.
 The SSO session timeout sets the lifesaving of SSO tokens, in units of seconds.
 Once the specified time interval elapses, the token expires.